gardener/gardener/docs/deployment/getting_started_locally.md

 There are cases where you would want to create a second seed cluster in your local setup.
 For example, if you want to test the [control plane migration](../usage/control_plane_migration.md) feature.
 The following steps describe how to do that.

+> Note that this setup is not supported in combination with `IPFAMILY=ipv6` because of a bug in kind (ref [kubernetes-sigs/kind#3114](https://github.com/kubernetes-sigs/kind/issues/3114)).

 If you are on macOS, add a new IP address on your loopback device which will be necessary for the new KinD cluster that you will create.
 On macOS, the default loopback device is `lo0`.

 ```bash